-These breeds make it to this list based on several factors key among them their feather coloring, egg-laying rate, mothering ability, temperament, hardiness, feed conversion and lack of broodiness.
+These breeds make it to this list based on several factors, key among them their feather coloring, egg-laying rate, mothering ability, temperament, hardiness, feed conversion, and lack of broodiness.

 But the most important thing for anyone looking to start rearing backyard chickens is the right attitude and passion for these domestic birds.

-These trends come hand in hand with the specific breeds of chickens that display some unique characteristics such as temperament, hardiness, and egg-laying capacity among other attributes.
+These trends come hand in hand with the specific breeds of chickens that display some unique characteristics such as temperament, hardiness, and egg-laying capacity, among others.